ManelPin/balsa/README.md

 The question structure has the following attributes available:

+- `allowBlank`: if truthy, will allow blank answers
 - `name` (_required_): an ID, unique to the set of questions
 - `question`: the string prompt to show the user
 - `transform`: a function to transform the user's input